Men Can Be Victims of Abuse, Too

 - Denying you access to important items like car keys, phone, medication

 - Threats to take kids away if you report abuse

-- For members of LGBTIQ community, threats to “out” you to family and friends
+- For members of the LGBTQ+ community, threats to “out” you to family and friends

 - Telling you that nobody will believe you if you report the abuse